carvel-dev/carvel/site/content/blog/multi-env-deployment-ytt-kapp.md

 Continue? [yN]:
 ```

-Here [kapp](https://carvel.dev/kapp/) is showing calculated changes between configuration provided and live cluster state and asking for confirmation before actually applying the change.
+Here [kapp](https://carvel.dev/kapp/) is showing calculated changes between configuration provided and live cluster state.
+It then asks for confirmation before actually applying the change.
 Similarly, for deploying application on prod environment we will be passing `values-prod.yaml`.

 ### Overlays
-When user would like to configure fields beyond what the original author has exposed as data values, they should turn to Overlays.
+When the user would like to configure fields beyond what the original author has exposed as data values, they should turn to Overlays.
 Here we look into a way to specify locations within configuration and either add to, remove from, or replace within that existing configuration.

 ```yaml
 #! add-namespace.yaml